maxBenelli/local-contributions/AC_National-Goals.md

 * Check if the activity is exist, else disable tabs
 * Add method for create activity
 * Add parent activity field, if the category exist

+## 2022-03-21
+* Add warn class if empty parent when category isn't the main